Skip to main content

 Querying Task Status and Output

-Fetching task status from the API
+Fetching task status using the API

 The code snippet below shows how to fetch the status of the task from the API using the axios library.